What is ERP implementation?

 An ERP implementation refers to the rollout of enterprise resource planning software within a business.
 It typically requires extensive planning and a significant investment.
 That's unless a business chooses cloud-based ERP.

 A successful ERP deployment is not an easy task.
 Many companies struggle to find a balance between real-time and batch integration, as well as external and internal ERP systems.
 Enterprise resource planning is a complex challenge, and there are many points to consider before launching a new strategy.

 According to Panorama Consulting's 2019 ERP Report, the average budget attributed to an ERP system implementation is approximately $1.25 million.
 Of the organizations surveyed that completed an implementation, more than 58% had an average implementation timeline of 14.1 months.
 Traditionally, ERP implementation failures can occur when managers don’t consider:

-- How a successful ERP implementation will improve day-to-day business processes
+- How a successful ERP implementation will improve day-to-day business processes.

 Eric Kimberling of Panorama Consulting is an independent ERP systems expert with over 20 years' experience advising clients around the world.
-He believes that ERP solutions have become easier to implement over the years.
+He feels that ERP solutions have become easier to implement over the years.